LeoLuo0320/MatureAI/docs/final.md

  self.episode_return += reward
 ```

 First, our project will compare the z value of the current round and that from the last round.
-If our agent moves further in distance, we give it a positive reward, otherwise, we give it a negative reward.
-At the same time, we also compare the z value to the best history record, which is the closest block that our agent has reached to the destination.
-If our agent breaks the record, we give it a positive reward, else we give it a negative reward as punishment.
+Whenever this shortest distance is updated, we give it +1 reward since it means the agent is moving towards the destination.
+On the other hand, if the agent is moving towards the opposite direction, we give it -0.5 reward.
+We do not give it -1 reward since moving towards the opposite direction may not always be a bad thing since it may on its way towards the diamond.
 From the evaluation result, we conclude that this reward undoubtfully contributes to improving survival time of our agent.

+#### Reward Summury
+For the final version, we consider 5 factors when giving our agent rewards.
+Those factors are survival time in seconds, if the distance to the destination is smaller, collecting diamonds, reaching walls, and reaching the destination.
+The following is the reward formula.

+    R(s) = 1 * SurvivalTime + 1 * CloserToDest – 0.5* FartherToDest + 1* CollectingDiamonds -  1 * ReachWalls + 10 * ReachDest

+As a survival game, it is intuitive to use survival time as rewards.
+We use “RewardForTimeTaken” in the XML documentation to give reward to agent by counting the time it survives.
+Since one tick in Minecraft is 0.05s in real world, we give 0.05 reward for every tick it survives in the game, which is the same as +1 reward per second.

+Then, we want the agent to move in the right direction, i.e. towards the destination, while still be able to make turns since it should bypass the obstacles and collect diamonds.
+So we have rewards such as “CloserToDest”, “FartherToDest”, “ReachWalls”.
+For “CloserToDest” and “FartherToDest”, we record the shortest distance to the destination when the agent moves.
+For “ReachWalls”, we check if the agent is touching the wall’s type, which is “dark_oak_fence”.
+If so, the agent gets -1 reward since moving to the wall is just wasting time and the agent may die.
+Finally, we give the agent +1 reward whenever it collects the diamond and +10 reward when it reaches the destination.

 # Evaluation